simmi30/lnd1/docs/MAKEFILE.md

 Makefile
 ========

-To build, verify, and install `lnd` from source, use the following
+To build, verify, and install `broln` from source, use the following
 commands:
 ```shell
 ⛰  make